osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration componentId facetName file=PathToJsonFile
 ```

-To import a file with configuration for a single component, a bulk file import operation can be used, but the file must contain just payload for the given component id.
+To import a file with configuration for a single component, a bulk file import operation can be used, but the file must contain just payload for the given component ID.
 For example, running the following command:
 ```cmd
 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Configuration file="C:\JSON_files\Bulk_Storage_Runtime.json"
 ```